2028badivi/petRPG/README.md

 * Execute All Button (Blue): Runs all logic across all stations at once.
 * Stats: Health, Hunger, Happiness, Hygiene, Money, User Level, Current food, Lives.
 * Automation: Use the Blockly editor in each station to create "Schedules".
-* Analytical Report: After every day simulation, a report shows how all your global variables changed and updated as consequences of your actions.
+* Analytical Report: After every day simulation, a report shows how all your global variables changed as consequences of your actions.

 ---
 # How to run the game: